The-Crocop/pyaes256/README.md

 the executable will be generated in dist folder.
 Run it with in linux
-`./dist/pyaes256  encrypt --input "hhhhh" --password "abcdefg"`
+`./dist/pyaes256  encrypt --input "hhhhh"`

 On Windows:
-`dist/pyaes256.exe  encrypt --input "hhhhh" --password "abcdefg"`
+`dist/pyaes256.exe  encrypt --input "hhhhh"`

 The paper wallet is generated into the output folder.